Feyerabend/vm/ps/POSTSCRIPT.md

 left Xerox to found Adobe Systems.
 Recognizing the need for such a technology, they decided to develop a new, more versatile page description language, which they named *PostScript*.

 PostScript was designed to be beside device-independent it could describe text, images, and graphics on any printer or display device.
 It used much of the same concept of a stack-based programming language, enabling precise control over the rendering of documents.

 The introduction of PostScript in 1984 revolutionized the printing and publishing industries.
 It allowed for the creation of complex, high-quality documents with precise layouts that could be printed exactly as they appeared on the screen.

-PostScript's capabilities included advanced typography, graphics, and image handling, making it an ideal choice for professional publishing.
+Prior to its development, printers required pre-defined typographic fonts, or in the case of cheap matrix printers: what was built in.
+PostScript enabled users to define text as graphic objects, described mathematically with straight and curved lines.
+Adobe introduced Type 1 fonts for PostScript.
+These fonts were scalable, used Bézier curves to describe the shapes of characters, allowing for high-quality scaling and rendering at any size and resolution.
+But Abode also kept a secret: the details of the implementation of type setting, especially with small size fonts, was (and still is) *not* public.
+Types are mostly copyrighted and owned by type foundries.
+Their use can be restricted and often involves certain costs.
+(However, an early exception here was Donald
+E. Knuths 'Metafont' in TeX.)

 ### Apple & Adobe